doranchak/azdecrypt/AZdecrypt/Readme.txt

 --------------------------------------------------------
 --> Providing excellent all-around n-grams that were compiled from a multi-terabyte corpus.
 --> Special no-compromise low memory n-gram format.
---> Recoding the n-gram loading routine so that it is up to 20 times faster with the added support for loading n-grams directly from .gz files.
+--> Recoding the text n-gram loading routine so that it is up to 20 times faster with the added support for loading n-grams directly from .gz files.
 --> Several code optimizations to the solvers which increase speed by up to 10%.
 --> N-gram score calculation abort routine which speeds up the solver when using higher n-gram sizes.
 --> The many suggestions and working with me on AZdecrypt from 2019 to 2020.